 Once home, it took me a few weeks before I was back to myself health-wise.
 Then I started thinking about rebuilding my business and making some money.
 I still had some properties, so I started doing them up and selling them.
 One thing I learned from my previous problems in the property market was always to ask myself before doing anything ‘what if’.
 If the answer was the potential of having serious problems, then I didn’t proceed.
 That is something I have continued throughout my life.

-During the subsequent years, I found myself getting into other businesses as well - curtain and soft furnishing manufacturing and retail, a hair and beauty salon, an entertainment agency, a building consultancy.
+During the subsequent years, I found myself getting into other businesses as well - curtain and soft furnishing manufacturing and retail, a hair and beauty salon, an entertainment agency, and a building consultancy.
 I should incidentally say that I was suitably qualified as I was a Chartered Builder, Chartered Surveyor, Chartered Building Engineer, Corporate Building Surveyor, and Chartered Manager by that time.

-The military is good for enabling a person to gain education qualifications, so while on Intrepid I had attended formal classes and although I didn’t get any formal qualifications it did give me something to do and kindled my interest in knowledge and education.
+The military is good for enabling a person to gain educational qualifications, so while on Intrepid I had attended formal classes and although I didn’t get any formal qualifications it did give me something to do and kindled my interest in knowledge and education.

 When I started my business, I needed to know how things were done, so I would read up on the type of work that I needed to do, then put the knowledge that I had acquired into practice.
 That served me well, as I had had experience in most of the trades through my work with Stuart, plus I had started the electrical apprenticeship before I joined the Marines.
 The only skill that I didn’t know about was plumbing, so when I saw an advert for a government training scheme for plumbers, I decided I would apply for that.